angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 Shuffle effects can be one annoyance to face when building a pile that would otherwise have perfect ordering to it.
 There are some examples that you could consider needing to play around like {{Field of Ruin}} or {{Assassin's Trophy}}
-however the primary concern is in fact a card that is very prevalent in Legacy;
+however the primary concern is in fact a card that is very prevalent in Legacy:
 {{Surgical Extraction}}.

 Upon successfully resolving a Doomsday, assuming no cards like {{Leyline of the